irvin-s/crime_occur_vis/README.md

 ### 02 - Execution

-- Using you favorite web-browser open `index.html`
+- Using your favorite web-browser open `index.html`

 - Select month and smartphone brand.

-- After loading data, it is possivel check, location, brand and the kind of occurrence.
+- After loading data, it is possible to check, location, brand, and the kind of occurrence.

 ### 03 - Live demo